Easley Hot Springs is a seasonal hot springs site with natural mineral pools

 You can enjoy:

-Easley Hot Springs is open during the summer, usually from Memorial Day to Labor Day.
-They are often open every day except Mondays, but it's best to check before you go.
+Easley Hot Springs is open in summer, usually from Memorial Day to Labor Day.
+They are often open every day except for Mondays, but it is best to check before you go.

 Things to Do near Easley Hot Springs: Other Adventures

-Easley Hot Springs is in the middle of the Sawtooth National Recreation Area, so there are lots of fun things to do outside.
+Easley Hot Springs is in the middle of the Sawtooth National Recreation Area, meaning that adventurous outdoors are almost guaranteed!

 Easley Hot Springs Camping and Lodging